carloronconi/computer-graphics-assignments/README.md

 	• Copy CMakeLists.txt into Axx folder
 	• Open Axx folder project with CLion: it will automatically detect that it's a CMake project
 	• Build and run!

+ ## To-dos
+	• Implement triangle strips in A14 and A15
+	• Fix A13 (12 should require fix from prof)
+	• Check that all others compile and run